SEO stands for Search Engine Optimization. Before I tell you about SEO, let’s start this blog with some facts.

 So, to own the first page of any search engine, there are some other elements as well in Google’s algorithm, in which second is:

 Authority of a webpage or website tells Google if your content is correct and reliable.

 Again, here is a question – How does Google determine if any page is trustworthy?

 Google looks on the backlinks (Links from other pages are known as backlinks) a webpage has.
-More the backlinks a webpage has, the higher it will rank.
+The more the backlinks a webpage has, the higher it will rank.
 And because of Google’s ability to measure authority via links makes it stand out from other search engines like Yahoo!

-If your content is not useful enough, Google won’t rank it on the top in search result even if your webpage is authoritative and content is relevant.
+If your content is not useful enough, Google won’t rank it on the top in search results even if your webpage is authoritative and content is relevant.